Ikyupark/Capstone-project/README.md

 Initialization of the ML model followed standard procedure with splitting the data accordingly into test and train data sets with a 10% test size of the overall dataset.

 ### Model Choice
-The neural network we decided to use is LightGBM which is a gradient boosting framework that uses tree based learning algotrithms.
+The machine learning model chosen is LightGBM which is a gradient boosting framework that uses tree based learning algotrithms.
 Having 250 interations and a learning rate of 0.08 takes ~18 seconds to run and achieved an accuracy of ~98% on the testing dataset.

 ![model](https://user-images.githubusercontent.com/100324759/183107192-95a86829-07e0-49bb-af64-27d2ae7fe2b9.PNG)
 ![testing](https://user-images.githubusercontent.com/100324759/183107275-1f491596-5b7d-4dbb-a12f-37cf6644b834.PNG)